-The Engineer may require a shoring preconstruction meeting to discuss the construction, inspection and testing of the temporary shoring.
-If required, schedule this meeting after all shoring submittals have been accepted.
-The Resident, District or Bridge Maintenance Engineer, Bridge or Roadway Construction Engineer, Geotechnical Operations Engineer, Contractor and Shoring Contractor Superintendent will attend this preconstruction meeting.
+Before starting RSS construction, the Engineer may require a preconstruction meeting to discuss the construction and inspection of the RSS.
+If required, schedule this meeting after all material certifications have been submitted.
+The Resident or District Engineer, Roadway Construction Engineer, Geotechnical Operations Engineer, Contractor and RSS Contractor Superintendent will attend this preconstruction meeting.

-Control drainage during construction in the vicinity of shoring.
-Direct run off away from shoring and shoring backfill.
-Contain and maintain backfill and protect material from erosion.
+Control drainage during construction in the vicinity of RSS.
+Direct run off away from RSS, select material and backfill.
+Contain and maintain select material and backfill and protect material from erosion.